 Branches are really powerful, they allow you to work on features independent from other peoples work.
 So for example, you could have someone adding a new feature to a site while the CSS is being edited in another branch & you will not overwrite each others work.
 When your happy that the feature is done you can than merge is back into your master brach & deploy it.

 git checkout -b branchname

 Git is really good at looking at changes in different versions of a file & merging them together as to not cause errors.

 git checkout master; git merge branchname;

 Pushing a branch updates a remote repo.

 Pulling changes will fetch what others have pushed to a repo & merge them into your local git repo.

-git pull or git fetch; git merge origin/branchname
+git fetch; git merge origin/branchname